dram/trealla/docs/USAGE.md

 	tpl -l samples/factorial.pro -g 'fac(200B,F),writeln(F)'               # OR
 	tpl -l samples/factorial.pro -g 'fac(200,F),writeln(F)' --unbounded

+Rational numbers are considered experimental at this stage:

+	X is 2R.                # value is 2
+	X is rational(2, 1)		# value is 2
+	X is rational(3, 2)     # value is 3/2

 The rule database usage is currently immediate update view (the traditional way).
 ISO-PROLOG however specifies logical update view (ie. snapshot), so this may change in future (a flag?).